 The Ombudsman’s Office is not competent to conduct investigations or apply sanctions relating to scientific misconduct.

-Dr. Crispin Hugenschmidt (1974) worked as an assistant and project manager at the University of Basel's School of Law from 1999 to 2000.
-From 2000 to 2002 he was the Faculty Manager of the School of Law at the University of Lucerne.
+Dr. Crispin Hugenschmidt (1974) worked as an assistant and project manager at the University of Basel's Faculty of Law from 1999 to 2000.
+From 2000 to 2002 he was the Faculty Manager of the Faculty of Law at the University of Lucerne.
 He also held a lectureship in study and work techniques at the University of Lucerne.
-From 2002 to 2008 he was a member of the teaching prorectorate executive board and head of the study reforms (Bologna reforms) specialist unit at the University of Zurich.
+From 2002 to 2008 he was a member of the teaching prorectorate executive board and head of the (Bologna) study reforms specialist unit at the University of Zurich.
 Since 2008 he has been Secretary General of the Department of Education for the Canton of Basel-Stadt.

-Dr. Crispin Hugenschmidt has held the subsidiary role of the University of Lucerne Ombudsman since 1 January 2014.
+Dr. Crispin Hugenschmidt has held the subsidiary role of the University of Lucerne Ombudsman since 1 January 2014 and the role as Head of the Reporting Office since 1 May 2021.

 The best way to report your concerns to the Ombudsman’s Office is in writing by post.
 The Ombudsman's Office will get in contact with you to organise an appointment.
 In urgent cases the office can also be contacted by telephone.